The 20 Best Prolidase Deficiency Doctors in Japan

 Kanazawa, JP

-Hiroki Ura practices in Kanazawa, Japan.
+Hiroki Ura practices practicing medicine in Kanazawa, Japan.
 Mr. Ura is rated as a Distinguished expert by MediFind in the treatment of Prolidase Deficiency.
-His top areas of expertise are Blepharophimosis, Prolidase Deficiency, Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, and Tuberous Sclerosis.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Blepharophimosis, Prolidase Deficiency, Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, and Tuberous Sclerosis.

 Kanazawa, JP

-Yo Niida practices in Kanazawa, Japan.
-Ms. Niida is rated as a Distinguished expert by MediFind in the treatment of Prolidase Deficiency.
-Her top areas of expertise are Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, Blepharophimosis, Tuberous Sclerosis, and Tuberous Sclerosis Complex.
+Yo Niida practices practicing medicine in Kanazawa, Japan.
+Ms. Niida is rated as an Advanced expert by MediFind in the treatment of Prolidase Deficiency.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Ohdo Syndrome, Say-Barber-Biesecker-Young-Simpson Variant, Blepharophimosis, Tuberous Sclerosis Complex, and Tuberous Sclerosis.

 Kanazawa, JP

-Sumihito Togi practices in Kanazawa, Japan.
-Togi is rated as a Distinguished expert by MediFind in the treatment of Prolidase Deficiency.
-Their top areas of expertise are Blepharophimosis, Prolidase Deficiency, Tuberous Sclerosis, and Tuberous Sclerosis Complex.
+Sumihito Togi practices practicing medicine in Kanazawa, Japan.
+Togi is rated as an Advanced expert by MediFind in the treatment of Prolidase Deficiency.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Blepharophimosis, Prolidase Deficiency, Tuberous Sclerosis, and Tuberous Sclerosis Complex.

 Learn about our expert tiers